 Give your appeal form and transcript to Natasha Long, the School’s Coordinator of Advising.
 Ms. Long, in turn, will pass along your appeal to the Undergraduate Studies Committee.

 The committee includes representatives from all of the School’s sequences.
-The committee’s recommendation then goes to the school’s director, Dr. Hong Cheng, for review.
+The committee’s recommendation then goes to the school’s interim director, Dr. Marcus Messner, for review.
 We usually decide appeals within a week.

 If you have questions about the appeals process, feel free to contact Ms. Long or Professor Peyton Rowe, the School’s director of undergraduate studies.